 What do you use Passata for?

 There are many Italian recipes that require the use of the tomato passata recipe.
-You can use it to make pizza, or just add it in many pasta sauces, such as amatriciana sauce, penne alla vodka or bolognese sauce.
+You can use it on pizza which you then season to taste.
+You can make soups, such as tomato soup.
+Or you can just add it in many pasta sauces, such as amatriciana sauce, penne alla Vodka or bolognese sauce.

 Best Tomato Variety for Passata